Justintime50/github-archive/README.md

 </div>

-GitHub Archive will clone any repo and gist that doesn't exist locally and pull those that do from your desired branch of each repo and latest revision of each gist that you have access to - including organizations (if configured).
+GitHub Archive will clone any repo and gist that doesn't exist locally and pull those that do from the main branch of each repo and latest revision of each gist that you have access to - including organizations (if configured).

 ## What Can it Do?